cozy-labs/cozy-light/README.md

 the Raspberry Pi or a small Digital Ocean VPS.

 As an illustration here is how you handle the Static Blog use case.
-The goal is to publish a blog made of static files that updates every time you commit on the Github repostory:
+The goal is to publish a blog made of static files that is updated every time you commit on the Github repostory:

 ```